Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Scatter of the mass bias

 The dynamical state of clusters can also be an indicator of the bias of masses reconstructed from projected maps and their dispersion.
 To classify the clusters in our sample according to their dynamical state, we use the $f_s$ and $\Delta_{r}$ indicators at $R_{200}$ (and $R_{500}$) that correspond respectively to the ratio between the sub-halo masses and the cluster mass within $R_{200}$ ($R_{500}$) aperture and the offset between the centre of mass of the cluster and the maximum density peak position, normalised by $R_{200}$ ($R_{500}$).
 Following the definitions in \citet{deluca2021}, clusters are relaxed (disturbed) if $f_s < 0.1$ and $\Delta_{r} < 0.1$ ($f_s > 0.1$ and $\Delta_{r} > 0.1$).
 Otherwise, we consider them in an intermediate dynamical state.

-In the top panels in Fig.~\ref{fig:morpho} we present the distribution of the mean bias per cluster independently for relaxed (green), intermediate (blue) and disturbed (red) clusters, classified with the indicators at $R_{200}$.
-The variance of these mean biases from cluster to cluster is slightly larger for the disturbed sample ($\sigma^2_{b,\; \mathrm{mean}}=0.0679$ and $0.0401$ for NFW and Einasto, respectively) than for the relaxed one ($\sigma^2_{b,\; \mathrm{mean}}=0.0592$ for NFW and $0.0264$ for Einasto) and, on average, relaxed clusters are less biased than disturbed ones.
-Those that are classified as intermediate have an unpredictable behaviour.
+In the top panels in Fig.~\ref{fig:morpho} we present the distribution of the mean bias per cluster independently for relaxed (green), intermediate (blue), and disturbed (red) clusters, classified with the indicators at $R_{200}$.
+The variance of these mean biases from cluster to cluster is larger for the disturbed sample ($\sigma^2_{b,\; \mathrm{mean}}=0.0176$ and $0.0070$ for NFW and Einasto, respectively) than for the relaxed one ($\sigma^2_{b,\; \mathrm{mean}}=0.0048$ for NFW and $0.0055$ for Einasto), but, on average, relaxed clusters are not less biased than disturbed ones.

 In the bottom panels in Fig.~\ref{fig:morpho} we show the variance of the bias per cluster as computed from the three projections.
-Although we would expect to detect the departure from sphericity in the measurement of $\sigma_{b, \mathrm{3\; projections}}^2$, from these results we observe no difference between relaxed and disturbed clusters, and the three subsamples give scatter values that are compatible with those of the full sample.
+Although we would expect to detect the departure from sphericity in the measurement of $\sigma_{b, \mathrm{3\; projections}}^2$, from these results we only observe such effect for the Einasto model.
+The three subsamples give scatter values that are compatible with those of the full sample.

 The classification of clusters changes if we use the indicators at $R_{500}$.
 In Fig.~\ref{fig:allmorpho} we summarise the mean and median values obtained from the distributions in Fig.~\ref{fig:morpho} for dynamical states of clusters defined within $R_{500}$ and $R_{200}$.
 From this figure, the bias of masses reconstructed with our method seems vaguely related to the relaxation status of the galaxy clusters.